 “Customers” not “Beneficiaries”: DKT products and services are purchased — albeit at highly subsidized prices — and not given away for free.
 When a product is given away, it is often seen as being of inferior quality.
 But paying even a modest sum turns a “beneficiary” into a “customer.”

-- Every family planning program is rigorously measured by yardsticks that do not permit obfuscation — the number of CYPs, by changes in contraceptive prevalence, and by program impact on such indicators as maternal mortality.
+Rigorous Measurement: Every program is rigorously measured by yardsticks that do not permit obfuscation — the number of couple years of protection produced, changes in contraceptive prevalence and such indicators as maternal mortality.
 Results are made public for greater accountability.
 DKT publishes its Contraceptive Social Marketing Statistics annually.

 A 2012 policy statement of the DKT Board of Directors captures its entrepreneurial spirit:

 “DKT should seek to advance its causes in a pioneering and risk-assuming fashion.
 The tendency of all social service organizations is to become more cautious with the passage of time and, particularly, with the increase in size and donor constituency which normally occurs with successful organizations.
 It is the profound desire of the organization’s board that DKT not fall into this trap.
 DKT instead should maintain policies which are based on the willingness to take risks in the interests of providing family planning (and condoms) to those who want it.”

 “For Family Planning, Entrepreneurs Can Outdistance Charities,” Huffington Post, Sept.
 16, 2013